What Is Social Anxiety?

 6 of 16All photos

 "If you're going to a bar for your friend's birthday, tell her you can only stay for 20 minutes," suggests Sarah Vinson, M.D., an Atlanta-based psychiatrist and member of the American Psychiatric Association's Communications Council.
-Anxiety stems from feeling trapped, so knowing there's a finite end can help you get through the experience.
+Social anxiety stems from feeling trapped, so knowing there's a finite end can help you get through the experience.
 Plus, setting a goal helps build confidence—you accomplished staying for 20 minutes, and next time you can build on that.
+(You Can Also Try These Essential Oils for Anxiety and Stress Relief When You Get Home.)

 Worried the short stay will seem rude?
 "Think about times when people have left a party—you don't think they left because they're anxious.
 You assume it's because they have other plans," says Vinson.
 "We give people too much credit for understanding our emotions."